2026-03-23

 The feedback form got built this way too

-The most satisfying part: the feedback form at the bottom of each article on this site was designed, implemented, and wired up entirely through Telegram.
-I described what I wanted — Cloudflare Worker receiving submissions, D1 for storage, Resend for email confirmation, Telegram notification back to me when someone submits — and Claude built the whole stack.
-Wrangler commands to create the database, migration SQL, the Worker code, the form component in Next.js, the wiring between them.
+The best part: the feedback form at the bottom of each article was built entirely through Telegram.
+I described what I wanted — a Cloudflare Worker to receive submissions, D1 for storage, Resend for email, Telegram notification when someone submits — and Claude built the whole stack.
+Wrangler commands to create the database, migration SQL, the Worker code, the form component in Next.js, all connected.

-That took a few back-and-forth messages across an afternoon.
+That took a few messages over an afternoon.
 Async.
 I'd send something, close Telegram, come back an hour later, read the result, send the next instruction.

 Full async development.
-This is the actual unlock.
-You don't have to sit there watching a terminal.
-Send the message, go do something else, come back to results.
-For side projects where you have 20 minutes here and there, this changes the math completely.
+This is the real win.
+You don't have to watch a terminal.
+Send the message, do something else, come back to results.
+If you only have 20 minutes here and there for a side project, this changes everything.

 No visual feedback.
 You can't see the rendered site in Telegram.
-For layout and CSS work this is a real limitation — Claude can make confident but wrong decisions about spacing and responsive behavior without a browser to check.
-Complex UI changes need a laptop eventually.
+For layout and CSS work this is a real problem — Claude can make confident but wrong choices about spacing and responsive behavior without a browser.
+Complex UI changes still need a laptop.

 Session limits.
-Long tasks — especially multiple shell commands in sequence — can hit context limits or time out.
-For anything complex, ask Claude to commit frequently.
+Long tasks — especially multiple shell commands in a row — can hit context limits or time out.
+For anything complex, ask Claude to commit often.

-Credentials need care. .claude/settings.json is where environment variables live.
-Sensitive tokens belong in .claude/settings.local.json (gitignored), not in the tracked file.
+Credentials need care. .claude/settings.json holds environment variables.
+Secret tokens belong in .claude/settings.local.json (gitignored), not in the tracked file.

-For a side project running on Cloudflare's stack, yes, clearly.
-The infrastructure overhead is already low — no servers to SSH into, everything is wrangler deploy — and the Telegram interface removes the laptop requirement for most operations.
+For a side project on Cloudflare's stack, yes, clearly.
+The setup is already light — no servers to SSH into, everything is wrangler deploy — and Telegram removes the laptop need for most tasks.

-What surprised me is how much of software development is actually amenable to this.
-Reading logs, querying databases, deploying, committing, adding features described in plain language — that's most of what I do on a side project.
-The parts that don't work (visual QA, complex debugging with browser devtools) are genuinely the minority.
+What surprised me is how much of software development works this way.
+Reading logs, querying databases, deploying, committing, adding features from a plain-text description — that's most of what I do on a side project.
+The parts that don't work (visual QA, debugging with browser devtools) are a small part.

 The site you're reading this on was built this way.